On this page

 - A report on Singapore’s Construction Industry was prepared by the New Zealand Embassy in Singapore.

 The following links may provide useful information to businesses:

 - NZTE(external link) has a website focused on providing COVID-19 information for exporters.
 They’ve also launched myNZTE(external link), an interactive digital portal of insights and tools available to all New Zealand exporters.

-- The Treasury releases a weekly COVID-19 economic dashboard(external link), and Stats NZ has published a data portal(external link) with near real-time economic indicators.
+- The Treasury releases a weekly economic update(external link) every Friday.
+Stats NZ has published a data portal(external link) with near real-time economic indicators.

 - MBIE publishes a sector reports series(external link) which provides regularly updated reports on all industry sectors that make up the New Zealand economy.
 These include official economic data and the challenges and opportunities that face New Zealand’s industry sectors.

 - govt.nz(external link) provides tools and advice from across government to save small businesses’ time and help make the business a success.